Embedding the $n$-Qubit Projective Clifford Group into a Symmetric Group: The centralizer of gate in

-Recall that the layer of $\up Ln$ is greater than $1$ since $g \in \cent_{\cC_n}(s_1)$.
-Furthermore, the equations (\ref{eq:typhshg=gs}) and (\ref{eq:typsg=gs}) hold.
-Combining with the rewriting rules in Lemmas \ref{lem:sb} and \ref{lem:sd} yields that the top basic gates in $\up Ln$, which maintain the normal form during the rewriting process from $h_1s_1h_1 g$ to $gh_1s_1h_1$, must satisfy both of the following conditions:
+Recall that the layer of $\up Nn_g$ is greater than $1$ since $g \in \cent_{\cC_n}(s_1)$.
+Moreover, the equations (\ref{eq:typsg=gs}) and (\ref{eq:typhshg=gs}) hold.
+Together with the rewriting rules in Lemmas \ref{lem:sb} and \ref{lem:sd}, these imply that the top basic gates of $\up Nn_g$ must satisfy the following two conditions in order for the rewriting from $h_1s_1h_1g$ to $gh_1s_1h_1$ to preserve the normal form:

-Thus, $\up L{n-1}\cdots A_{t_a}C_{t_c}E_{t_e} \in \cent_{\cC_{n-1}}(\{s_1,h_1s_1h_1\})$.
-Since other basic gates in $\up Ln$ can be chosen without constraint, it follows from the induction hypothesis and (\ref{eq:orderCn}) that
+Thus, $\up N{n-1}_g\cdots \up N1_g \in \cent_{\cC_{n-1}}(\{s_1,h_1s_1h_1\})$.
+Since other basic gates in $\up Nn_g$ can be chosen without constraint, it follows from the induction hypothesis and (\ref{eq:orderCn}) that

 The proof is completed by induction. \end{proof}